user454322/native-ms-spring/README.md

 * **Smaller memory footprint** 75% according to [this video](https://youtu.be/7WYVJyuy00g?t=256).

-* **Less vulenrabilities** Because there is less code as only the reachable code of the JVM is compiled into the image.
+* **More secure** Because there is less code [and therefore less vulnerabilities] as only the reachable code of the JVM is compiled into the image.

 * **Fun!!**